On This Page

 When Does Marriage Counseling Work?

-Most people get nervous about the idea of delving into difficult issues in therapy.
-It’s even harder when the target of the therapy is a conflict-ridden relationship that could crack under pressure.
-People worry a therapist will take sides and drive them further apart.
-Some see going to counseling as a sign of defeat.
-Many people are willing to try everything else before going to a marriage therapist.
+If you’re on the fence about couples counseling, it might be because the idea of delving into difficult issues in therapy makes you nervous.
+You might worry that your conflict-ridden relationship with your partner could crack under pressure.
+You might worry a therapist will take sides and drive you and your partner further apart.
+You might see going to counseling as a sign of defeat and want to try everything else before going to a marriage therapist.

-The problem is that waiting six years to get help means conflicts have been developing and intensifying for that long.
+The problem is that waiting for years to get help means conflicts have been building for that long.

 Six years is a long time to let resentment build.
-Relationship advisors Linda and Charlie Bloom say, “The more intrenched the problems, the longer it takes to resolve them, and in some cases, irreparable damage can occur.”
-Waiting until negative patterns have played out for over half a decade may be the reason that marriage counseling ultimately ends in divorce for some couples.
+According to relationship advisors Linda and Charlie Bloom, “The more entrenched the problems, the longer it takes to resolve them, and in some cases, irreparable damage can occur.”
+Waiting until negative patterns have played out for half a decade may be the reason marriage counseling ultimately ends in divorce for some couples.

-One solution to making marriage counseling more effective is simply to go sooner.
+So, one solution to making marriage counseling more effective is simply to go sooner.
 “Timing is everything when it comes to marriage counseling,” writes Terry Gaspard.
-The Blooms agree, and they say that by the time one member of the couple thinks couples counseling is needed, “it’s probably time.”
+The Blooms agree: they say by the time one member of the couple thinks couples counseling is needed, “it’s probably time.”

 Marriage therapists interviewed by CNN said a majority of their clients agreed they should have started therapy years earlier than they did.
 They said that most couples should go to therapy “before they think they need to.”